Haley makes final New Hampshire push to slow Trump's momentum | Politics

 For Haley, New Hampshire represents perhaps her last chance to prove the Republican base could consider someone other than Trump, who commands the party's faithful despite facing 91 felony counts.
 He has pleaded not guilty to every crime, claiming political persecution.
 At the first of five planned campaign events in New Hampshire on Monday, Haley told a packed veterans' hall in a working class town that Trump was hung up on vendettas and pre-occupied with court cases, keeping him from focusing on the future.

 "When you go out on Tuesday, you're gonna decide: do you want more of the same, or do you want something new?," Haley, 52, asked voters in Franklin.
-Trump, 77, is having just one event, a 9 p.m.
-ET rally in the central town of Laconia, where he will be joined by former Republican presidential candidates, including Senator Tim Scott and entrepreneur Vivek Ramaswamy, who have since endorsed him.
+Trump, 77, held just one event, a 9 p.m.
+ET rally in the central town of Laconia, where he was joined by former Republican presidential candidates, including Senator Tim Scott and entrepreneur Vivek Ramaswamy, who have since endorsed him.

+He repeated previous claims that his opponents, not him, were enemies of democracy since the Justice Department has indicted him on multiple criminal counts, some related to his attempts to overturn his 2020 election loss to President Joe Biden.
+"Our enemies want to take away my freedom, because I will never let them take away your freedom," Trump said, to loud applause.
+Biden has cast Trump as a threat to democracy.
+The state's large number of independent voters, who are permitted to cast ballots in Tuesday's election, make New Hampshire friendlier turf for Haley than more conservative Iowa.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)